by Carol Baxter

 In November 1872, the now-famous American brigantine Mary Celeste sails from New York for Italy carrying eight crew members, two passengers, and a cargo of alcohol.
 Soon afterwards, it's found abandoned in the Atlantic Ocean.
 What did the investigators discover?

 After the Mary Celeste is found abandoned in the Atlantic Ocean, it becomes one of the world's greatest maritime mysteries.
-After 150 years of theories, speculations and outrageous claims, can Carol Baxter, the History Detective, determine what really happened on that fateful day?
+After 150 years of theories, speculations and outrageous claims, can the History Detective, determine what really happened on that fateful day?

 From Carol's book Captain Thunderbolt and His Lady, which is being turned into a TV series called Thunderbolt and Bugg.